isabella232/training-workshop/instructions/part-1-lesson-1.md

 ### Navigate to the GitHub Action workflow

-In the repository top menu
+In the GitHub repository top menu

 - Click on the `Actions` tab (open in a new browser tab so you don't loose your instructions)